 It appears in different rotations and in places one copy overlaps another copy.

 The way I decide which of the many patterns to make is based on what I envision when I look at the pattern.
 If I can see an…"

 "Still trying to identify a single repeat and failing.
 And still not getting bored looking at it.
 I know you let a computer calculate designs.
 What makes you choose the ones you do as bobbin lace and how do you go about it?"

 This is a quasiperiodic bobbin lace ground that I designed.
 It repeats, but not in the usual checkerboard, brick or honeycomb manner.
 The pattern can go on forever, just like other grounds, but it is never exactly the same.
 I used a grand Venetian…

 "For editing photos, I like the IrfanView program.
 It is free, has a pretty straightforward user interface and can handle a large variety of image formats (including some camera specific formats).
-It can do rotation, resizing, colour editingas well…"
+It will not support your drawing requirements…"